Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications

 Components of complex systems interact in sophisticated ways, and their behaviours tend to be nonlocal.
 Nonlocal interaction models can assist in describing how a change in one section of the system affects the entire network.
 Tsallis entropy, in contrast to the standard Shannon entropy, is a non-extensive entropy that considers long-range correlations in a system.
 It has been used to account for nonlocal interactions and power-law distributions in many domains, including statistical mechanics and information theory.
 Moreover, nonlocal models bridge the gap between multiple scales, like zooming in from the cosmic scale to the quantum scale, seamlessly connecting the vastness of the universe to the tiniest building blocks of matter.

 Nonlocal PDEs with nonlinear diffusion terms are effective mathematical tools for understanding nonlocal interactions and complex diffusion processes.
-These equations extend typical diffusion models by taking into account impacts from distant locations.
-Nonlocal PDEs with nonlinear diffusion are used to represent developed patterns in biological systems, such as population dispersion or the generation of spatial patterns in ecosystems.
+These equations extend typical diffusion models by accounting for impacts from distant locations, and they generate patterns in biological systems, such as population dispersion or the generation of spatial patterns in ecosystems.
 Complexity and pattern production in biophysical systems is a diverse field that spans several scales, from molecular interactions to tissue and organism-level structures \cite{wolpert2015}.
 Furthermore, microbial systems are exceptionally diversified and complex, ranging from intricate interactions within microbial communities to involvement in environmental processes and human health \cite{madsen2015}.